bjin01/susemanager-ha/failover.md

 # Fail over to standby SUSE Manager server

-Steps to fail over to the standby SUSE Manager server.
+Steps to fail-over to the standby SUSE Manager server.

 I assume the existing primary SUSE Manager is broken and shutdown.
 The standby SUSE Manager server is ready to take over.